habedi/habedi.github.io/_posts/2015-07-04-Nice-Quotes.md

 + 	bonus vir semper tiro ~ a good man is always learning

-+ 	carpe diem, quam minimum (or minime) credula postero (Horace) ~ seize the day, trusting little in tomorrow
++ 	carpe diem, quam minimum (or minime) credula postero (Horace) ~ seize the day, trusting little in tomorrow (CAUTION: IT'S THE CATCHPHRASE OF MANY OF THE GREATEST PROCRASTORS WHO EVER LIVED TO THIS DAY!)

 + 	causarum ignoratio in re nova mirationem facit (Cicero) ~ in extraordinary events ignorance of their causes produces astonishment